 Instruct the editor to make the following changesP199L8:

-the OBSS station or OBSS AP can reset its NAV to initiate a new spatially orthogonal exchange starting with a nonbeamformed RTS/CTS.
+the OBSS station or OBSS AP can reset its NAV and RID to initiate a new frame exchange starting with a nonbeamformed RTS/CTS.
+The new frame exchange as described is called a spatially orthogonal frame exchange.

 CID2367